taguz91/yii2-backoffice-template/README.md

 environments/            contains environment-based overrides
 ```

-For use webpack in dev mode you can use:
+To use webpack in dev mode you can run:
 ```bash
 $ npm run dev
 ```